 Understanding the Ecological Causes and Consequences of Sex Reversal

 March 2018 I started my Ph.D. at the University of Canberra.
 I’m working in the Institute for Applied Ecology with Dr. Stephen Sarre and Dr. Arthur Georges.
-My research will complement work already conducted in lab settings.
+My research complemented work already conducted in lab settings.
 In laboratory studies sex reversed females have shown to have more offspring, bolder behaviours, and higher activity patterns than normal males or normal females.
 In 2015, sex reversal was first documented in Central Bearded Dragons in Southwest Queensland.
-Nothing is yet known about their behaviour or physiology in comparison to normal male or females in the wild.
+This was the first work to investigate their behaviour or physiology in comparison to normal male or females in the wild.

-My overall goal is to determine the frequency of sex reversal within a population and understand if specific behaviours drive the success of of these individuals.
-I'm particularly interested in comparing how spatial ecology, thermoregulation, and energetics varies among sex reversed females, females, and males.
+My overall goal was to determine the frequency of sex reversal within a population, understand if specific behaviours drive the success of of these individuals, and determine population structure.
+I focused on comparing how spatial ecology, thermoregulation, dispersal, and energetics varies among sex reversed females, females, and males.